 Ed Joyce has extensive experience in insurance coverage litigation relating to professional liability, D&O liability, property/business interruption claims, employee dishonesty, data breach/equipment damage, unfair competition, construction defect, intellectual property, business torts, products liability, employment liability, and environmental liability throughout the United States.
-He has secured more than $1 billion in verdicts/settlements in his representation of policyholders, which include Fortune 500 companies.
+He has secured more than $2 billion in judgments/settlements in his representation of policyholders, which include Fortune 500 companies.

 Ed represents policyholders in industries such as food and beverage, industrial, retail, real estate/construction, media/entertainment, pharmaceuticals, telecommunications, energy, financial services, and municipalities.